Tags:

 Goodness, no!

-He kept walking and his song
+He kept along and singing his song

 Oh no!

-stepped in a puddle of
+Pete stepped in a large of

 Mud!